-Vertical surfaces are then covered by a building paper (or other wall moisture barrier) that overlaps the vinyl by at least 52 mm (2 in.).
-Horizontal surfaces (e.g. the top of stub walls or solid railings) should be covered with a peel-andstick membrane, with special attention paid to the 'saddle' where they meet vertical surfaces.
+Vertical surfaces are then covered by a building paper (or other wall moisture barrier) that overlaps the vinyl by at least 2 inches.
+Horizontal surfaces, including the top of stub walls or solid railings, should be covered with a peel-and-stick membrane with special attention paid to the "saddle" where they meet vertical surfaces.